History of JWU

 In fall 2012 the university began offering a degree in counseling psychology, the first bachelor’s degree program offered through the John Hazen White School of Arts & Sciences.
 This was followed in fall 2013 by the addition of two more arts and sciences degree programs.

-That same year, the university restructured into three colleges and three schools: the College of Culinary Arts, the College of Management, John Hazen White College of Arts & Sciences, the School of Engineering & Design, the School of Online & Continuing Education, and the Center for Physician Assistant Studies (to be incorporated into a future School of Health Sciences).
+That same year, the university restructured into three colleges and three schools: the College of Culinary Arts, College of Management, John Hazen White College of Arts & Sciences, School of Engineering & Design, College of Online Education, and Center for Physician Assistant Studies (to be incorporated into the College of Health & Wellness).